 USC Upstate also offers advisement programs to students interested in allied health professions (e.g., prephysical therapy, pre-occupational therapy, pre-speech pathology).
 After completion of two or more years of course work at USC Upstate, students must apply for admission to a school that offers the specific professional baccalaureate completion program.
 The number of credit hours to be earned at USC Upstate is dependent upon the specific pre-professional program.
 The Medical University of South Carolina (MUSC) offers the greatest diversity of allied health baccalaureate and graduate programs in the state.
 Entry into MUSC programs or other professional degree completion programs is on a competitive basis.
+More 'Students desiring a postgraduate professional degree should note requirements for the Three-Plus-One Program (Page 66).

-More information on health-related programs may be obtained from the Division of Natural Sciences and Engineering.
+information on health-related programs may be obtained from the Division of Natural Sciences and Engineering.